barcek/rhizo/README.md

 The 'index.ts' file defines three interfaces: `Entry`, `Filter` and `View`.

 - `Entry` suggests minimal values for a blog-like entry, specifically the string values `name` for the identifier, e.g. title, and `body` for the remainder of the entry.
 Others can be added as required.
+The component `FrameEntry` makes use of `name` and `body` only, leaving the use and positioning of any remaining values to be determined.
 A `meta` key is also present for a string value used by the `Frame` component to determine whether an alternative start entry is present: if the value is 'start', that entry becomes the initial entry.
-The component `FrameEntry` makes use of `name` and `body` only, leaving the use and positioning of any remaining values to be determined.
+The `view` key takes an implementation of the `View` interface (see below).
+If not provided in full or part, the absence is handled by the `Frame` component in its use of the `Store` class.
 - `Filter` provides for the values required by the filter components `FrameInput` and `FrameEntry` and used elsewhere, specifically the string value `nature` to indicate whether the filter is single- or multi-element, the string value `anchor` for the nodeName of the element from which the query will be extracted, e.g. `'INPUT'`, `typing` for the type of that element, e.g. `HTMLInputElement`, the string value `status` for the attribute used to indicate toggled status, e.g. `'data-toggled'`, the string value `source` for the property on which the query string can be found, e.g. `'value'` and the boolean value `isSeen` for whether the filter component is shown.
-- `View` provides for values used by the `Frame` component in processing and handling each entry, specifically the number value `index` as a unique identifier, the string value `route` for the name as URI segment and the boolean value `isSet` to indicate whether the body of the entry has been formatted, in order that the formatted version can be reused.
+- `View` provides for values used by the `Frame` component and `Store` class in processing and handling each entry, specifically the number value `index` as a unique identifier, the string value `route` for the name as URI segment and the boolean value `isSet` to indicate whether the body of the entry has been formatted, in order that the formatted version can be reused.

 ## Development plan